By: Scott Way

 Knievel famously crashed jumping over the fountains in front of Caesars Palace in 1967, then inconceivably lost the boat in a back room at the same establishment sometime in the early 80's.
 Whatever happened in Vegas stayed in Vegas, minus the boat, and the ownership landed in the hands of Caesars Palace owner Jay Sarno.
 After keeping the boat for an unknown period of time (the Nevada desert perhaps playing a role in its usability), Sarno sold it to a Florida businessman who ran it for 30 years with a full staff aboard, keeping the stately vessel in tidy shape.

-As for how the boat ended up in Canada, Steele discovered it while in Fort Lauderdale, Florida, its classic lines making it stand out from the typical sleek superyachts and high-octane powerboats.
+As for how the boat ended up in Canada, Steele discovered it while boat shopping in Fort Lauderdale, Florida, its classic lines making it stand out from the usual sleek superyachts and high-octane powerboats.
 In an interview with The Chronicle Herald, Steele confirmed the vessel was listed at $349,000 US but wouldn’t divulge what he paid for it, “I can say I think it was a fantastic buy."
 (Fun Fact- you can still see the boat's recent sale listing and the original nameplate for the yacht, 'Evel Eye 1' is for sale on eBay).

 "You can get a nice big fancy yacht, but this has so much character.
 The Evel Knievel connection just made it that much more appealing."